Nepal Peak Climbing

 Climbing the trekking peaks of Nepal

-Nepal Peak Climbing to Trekking Peaks gives hobby climbers & climbing enthusiasts an opportunity to tackle high Himalayan peak without having to organize major expeditions.
+Nepal Peak Climbing/Peak climbing in Nepal gives hobby climbers & climbing enthusiasts an opportunity to tackle high Himalayan peak without having to organize major expeditions.
 Although these peaks are lower than their more famous 8000 meter peaks.
 These Trekking Peaks are no less demanding and adventurous in nature.
 Join a fully organized climb or a Customized Private guided Himalayan Expeditions to Trekking Peaks of Island Peak, Mera, Lobuche, Chulu East West, Pisang, Naya Kanga, Mardi Himal, and other summits of Nepal.

 Nepal Peak climbing trip offers Trekkers & climbing enthusiasts a chance to climb a Himalayan summit & a taste of being in the white wilderness at a reasonable cost.
 We organize Nepal Peak climbing trips in the popular trekking areas with relatively easy access to the mountains.
 Most of these Nepal Peak Climbing trips can be completed within a short period of time.
 For instance Naya Khang in the Langtang valley can be completed in less than twenty days with plenty of time allocated for acclimatization.
 Whereas on the Pisang & Chulu trip, you can do two summits in under one month with an itinerary that also takes you on the famous Annapurna Circuit trek.
 In Everest region the popular peaks are Mera Peak in the remote Hinku Valley, Island Peak, Khongm-tse, and Lobuche peaks near the Everest Base Camp area.